 Tackle the Affordable Housing and Homeless Crisis by listening to all members of our neighborhoods and implementing common sense solutions that we know will work for everyone, not just the mega developers.

 Improve City Infrastructure so that emergency response times will decrease and safety increase.
 It’s time to invest in every neighborhood and not just the select few.

-Build New Parks and protect our City’s Green Space.
+Protect our City’s Green Space.